 Bowl for less at Hollywood Bowl & AMF Over-60s can use special deals to bag cheap games

-Hollywood Bowl and AMF Bowling offer concessionary rates for over-60s.
+Hollywood Bowl and AMF Bowling offer concessionary rates for over-60s, valid Monday to Friday.
 Prices vary by location, so check at your local venue.

 Proof of age may be needed, so don't forget your ID.
 Check with your nearest AMF Bowling or Hollywood Bowl centre for more details.

 Nab reduced rates at your local gym Extra discounts aren't always advertised, so do check